 How to Update Anaconda on Ubuntu 24.04

-If you have already installed Anaconda on Ubuntu, and want to upgrade it to the latest version.
-Then, you first need to update the Anaconda package manager by running this command:
+If you have already installed Anaconda on Ubuntu and want to upgrade it to the latest version, first update the conda package manager by running this command:

 conda update conda

-Once the package manager is updated, then, update the Anaconda by running this command:
+Once the package manager is updated, run this command to update Anaconda itself:

 conda update anaconda

-While updating Anaconda on Ubuntu using the conda update anaconda command, I got the “PackageNotInstalledError: Package is not installed in prefix” error in the Terminal, as shown below:
+While updating Anaconda on Ubuntu using the conda update anaconda command, you may encounter the “PackageNotInstalledError: Package is not installed in prefix” error in the Terminal:

 conda update anaconda

-To fix the “PackageNotInstalledError: Package is not installed in prefix” error, simply execute the conda install anaconda command, as shown below:
+To fix the “PackageNotInstalledError: Package is not installed in prefix” error, execute the conda install anaconda command:

 conda install anaconda

-Note: When the prompt asks for the confirmation, simply type y and hit the Enter button:
+Note: When the prompt asks for confirmation, type y and press Enter:

-Once the above command gets executed, you can then update the Anaconda by running the conda update anaconda command.
+Once this command completes, you can then run conda update anaconda successfully.

 How to Use Anaconda on Ubuntu 24.04